trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 This method isn't required on the `WalletInitiatedInteraction` since the caller already has the issuer URI to begin with.

+### Verifying the Issuer

+At any point during an interaction flow, you can call `verifyIssuer()` on your interaction object.
+This will return a service URL if the issuer was verified.
+An error means that either the issuer failed the verification check, or something went wrong during the process (and so a verification status could not be determined).

 ### Examples

 The following examples show how to use the APIs to go through the OpenID4CI flow using the iOS and Android bindings.